umdenes100/ENES100ArduinoLibrary/README.md

 - Romeo V1 - Same as Uno
 - Romeo V2 - Same as Leonardo

-#### **NOTE**:
+#### **NOTE**: Want to call begin multiple times?

-There are some of you who wish to use begin in combination with the isConnected method to 'reconnect' if needed.
-The begin method allocates some resources with new.
+There are some of you who will wish to use begin in combination with the isConnected method to 'reconnect' if needed.
+<b> Here is your warning.</b> The begin method allocates some resources with new/delete to allow calling the
+SoftwareSerial constructor in the begin method instead of in the Enes100 object constructor (the constructor not being student facing).
+You may call begin multiple times and the resources should be freed and reallocated (untested, no guarantees).
+You should consider the dangers of heap fragmentation.

+My opinion and experience - the connection is rarely dropped - and if so usually because of power regulation issues.
+Reconnect code is not needed.
+KISS.

 #### Example